portellam/deploy-VFIO/README.md

 ### Main setup <sub>(vfiolib-main)</sub>
 * **Multi-boot VFIO setup**
     - Best for Multiple VGA PCI Passthrough.  **More flexibility.**
     - Multiple GRUB menu entries for multiple VGA device systems.
-Choose a GRUB menu entry with a VGA device to boot from (exclude that VGA device's IOMMU Group from PCI Passthrough/VFIO).
+    - Choose a GRUB menu entry with a VGA device to boot from (excludes that VGA device's IOMMU group from VFIO).
     - **Disclaimer:** For best results, use **auto-Xorg**.<sup>[5](#5)</sup>
 * **Static VFIO setup**
     - Best for Single VGA PCI Passthrough.    **Less flexibility.**